serraict/vine-floriday-adapter/README.md

 This adapter will make trade information from [Floriday] available on a [Serra Vine] instance of choice.

 See the [backlog] to learn what's next and planned.
+See [contributing] to learn how we go about our work.

 Contact @serra for suggestions and questions.